Framework

 Competences LT1 Beginner LT2 Advanced Learner LT3 Early career professional LT4 Advanced professional LT5 Expert

-familiarity with publishers - has broad familiarity with the publishing landscape knows publishers of literary translations knows publishers' lists can write publishing reports
+familiarity with publishing - has broad familiarity with the publishing landscape and the publishing process knows publishers of literary translations knows editorial policies and selection and programming criteria can contribute to the creation of an editorial imprint/line

 familiarity with current translation approaches knows literary criticism in the source culture knows models and traditions of translation criticism of the target culture can keep up with the translation debate takes part in the translation debate -

-networking skills - can initiate networking activities can establish a network and use the benefits of it has a network -
+networking skills - can initiate networking activities can establish a network and use the benefits of it can actively use a network to promote translators and translation -

 didactic skills - - has basic didactic skills has full didactic skills can teach teachers